Every once in a while, someone comes along who can’t be real.

-Before I tell you about her audition for America’s Got Talent, let me tell you a little about our newest #BrilliantBabe.
+Before I tell you about her audition for America’s Got Talent, let me tell you a little about this #BrilliantBabe.

 This incredible woman marched with both Ghandi and Martin Luther King, Jr. She helped Jews escape the Nazis with the French Resistance.
 She befriended Marilyn Monroe.
 She knew Ernest Hemingway, Noël Coward, Duke Ellington, and many other luminaries of the 20th century, leading the media to dub her a “real-life Forrest Gump.”

-But that’s only a fraction of the story this diminutive 99-year-old woman has to tell.
+But that’s only a fraction of the story this diminutive 101-year-old woman, who passed away in February 2020, had to tell.

 Täo was born on a ship in the middle of the English Channel in 1918.
 Her Indian mother died during childbirth, and her French father gave her up.
 She was raised by an uncle in India, where her fascination with yoga began.